stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 ## Todos:
 - [x] Figure out how SPM can build ``importable frameworks`` into an XCode app project ✅
 - [ ] Figure out how you can bring Existing apps into the SPM framework fold 👈
+- [ ] test hybrid framework if they rebuild on run or not